OxfordInterfacesLab/EBIC/README.md

 **Modelling Scripts**

-For full scientific description see Zhou, et al, Journal of Applied Physics, 2020.
+For full scientific description see R. Zhou, M. Yu, et al, Journal of Applied Physics, Jan, 2020.

 To run simulation of a beam scan accross a pn junction run: